RobertRHeilemann/RobertRHeilemann/README.md

 I’m Robert, a second-year Electrical Computer Engineering student at the University of Washington.
 I'm an avid maker obsessed with finding the perfect balance between simplicity and functionality!

 I have many creative outlets that push me to improve myself and learn more about the world.
 With my projects, I constantly find myself in the cycle of:
-- 1) Researching 📖 to overcome a problem 💻
+- Researching 📖 to overcome a problem 💻
-- 2) creating a solution 🛠️
+- Creating a solution 🛠️
-- 3) Realizing it can be done better with my newfound knowledge 🧠
+- With my newfound knowledge, realizing it can be done better  🧠
-- 4) Repeating 🔁
+- Repeating 🔁

 ## 📌 My Projects